Nightshade14/semantic_cache_and_RAG/README.md

 An efficient implementation of  the following:
 - Vector Store from scratch
-- Semantic Caching for minimizing LLM API calls
+- Semantic Caching for minimizing LLM calls
 - RAG with FAISS as in-memory vector store
 - Experimenting with FAISS indices